cartermp/DotnetConfDemo2016/README.md

 It extends the [ASP.NET Music Store](https://github.com/aspnet/musicstore) application to include a project which sends album details to a Cassandra cluster using F#!
 The F# project which does this is under `src/MusicStore.Cassandra`.

-I've modified the music store project to be fixed to .NET Core RC2 packages.
+I've modified the music store project to be fixed to .NET Core RC2.

+## Component Overview

+- The MusicStore app, an ASP.NET Core web application which sends an HTTP Put to the AnalyticsAPI
+- AnalyticsApi, an ASP.NET Web Api 2 project which calls the F# code
+- MusicStore.Cassandra, the F# project which talks to a Cassandra cluster

+Most of the interesting stuff is in MusicStore.Cassandra.

 ## Prerequisites: Cassandra